 The transitional character of the Polish climate generates strong variability in weather conditions in the early spring (Nowosad et al. 2015).
 As we have observed in an earlier study, the interruption of alder pollination by the sudden return of winter is not a rare phenomenon, and can cause inflorescences to be destroyed by frost and snow, resulting in a noticeable reduction in pollen concentrations.
 On such days, single grains may be observed in the air and probably appear randomly (Puc and Kasprzyk 2013).
 A detailed search of the Rzeszow database revealed that on days with snowfall, daily pollen concentrations with the threshold value for severe allergy symptoms were rarely recorded.
 Such behaviour occurred in Rzeszow only three times over the 20-year study period.
 On those days, the diurnal patterns varied, indicating the difficult-to-predict effects of different types of snowfall on airborne pollen concentrations.
 This difficulty also arises from the overall impact of weather conditions at a given time, and is not reflective of the effects of snowfall alone (Borycka and Kasprzyk 2018b).
 A detailed synoptic analysis demonstrated that relatively high alder pollen concentrations could persist both during snow showers (the situation in 2001), as well as continuous and moderate snowfall (the situation in 2018).
 Nonetheless, the long-term data of such situations are sporadic.

 Among the three episodes described above, that during 2018 is the most interesting, as it is the only case in which a reduction in Alnus pollen concentration during snowfall was observed for a dozen or so hours with a negative temperature, and an increase in the concentrations was recorded during continuous light snow.
 For the first two 10-day periods in March, weather conditions were similar across Poland.
 After a very frosty beginning of March, the temperature systematically increased to a maximum around 8–14 March.
 This contributed to a very similar pattern of pollen seasons in almost every region of Poland (Rapiejko et al. 2018).
 We think that such a remarkable increase in temperature, as well as the high solar radiation and extended duration of sunlight most probably caused the intense pollen release (Bilińska et al. 2019).
 Furthermore, the peak airborne pollen concentrations were recorded on the same days at almost all locations (Rapiejko et al. 2018).
 The highest maximum concentration (907 pollen grains m-3) was found in the south-western region, which is considered to be the warmest in Poland.
 However, these concentrations were much lower than those recorded in Rzeszow.

-Alder trees are present in large numbers near one of the monitoring sites in RzeszowTherefore, with such a rapid increase in temperature and the short duration of intense pollen shed, a huge amount of pollen was uplifted into the upper atmosphere due to the effects of thermal currents (Zhao et al. 2014).
-After this period of high temperatures, snowfall occurred both in Rzeszow and across Poland, airborne pollen grains likely fell, owing to the wash-out effectA similar phenomenon was observed on days with convective rainfall, when during the first hours of precipitation, the concentrations were as high as (or even higher than) it was during the hours before rainfall.
+Alder trees are present in large numbers near one of the monitoring sites in Rzeszow.
+Therefore, with such a rapid increase in temperature and the short duration of intense pollen shed, considerable aerosolization of pollen was presumably generated in the upper atmosphere, due to the effects of thermal currents (Zhao et al. 2014).
+After this period of high temperatures, snowfall occurred both in Rzeszow and across Poland, airborne pollen grains likely fell, owing to the wash-out effect and this could cause a short-term increase in concentrations.
+A similar phenomenon was observed on days with convective rainfall, when during the first hours of precipitation, the concentrations were as high as (or even higher than) it was during the hours before rainfall.
 We observed this phenomenon (Borycka and Kasprzyk 2018a), and Norris-Hill and Emberlin (1993) made similar observations in London.
 The wind speed could have also affected the increase in concentrations.
 Wind speed promotes pollen transport, and as Norris-Hill and Emberlin (1993) claim, it increases the suction in the pollen sampler, thus increasing its sampling efficiency.